 I’m going to add a caveat here; following SEO tips cannot guarantee you better Google rankings, but it puts your hat in the ring.

-What can you do to get your blogs showing up on Google?
+How can you make your blogs show up on Google?

 There are a lot of factors that will influence how likely your blog post is to be found on Google.
 But I don’t want you to go down an SEO rabbit hole and run away.

-So instead, let’s focus on five easy tweaks you can make to your blog posts to make them more SEO friendly.
+So instead, let’s focus on five easy tweaks you can make to make your blog posts more SEO friendly.

 - Your focus keyword

 - Your blog title